 If there is an empty row or column under a field, it is referred to as a NULL value.
 It is left blank and should not be confused with a 0 value or a field that has spaces in it.

-SQL constraints limit the type of data that is entered into a column, aiming for accuracy and reliability of the data.
-These rules can be enforced either on columns or the whole table and referred to as column-level constraints or table-level constraints respectively.
+SQL constraints limit the type of data that is entered into a column, aiming for the accuracy and reliability of the data.
+These rules can be enforced either on columns or the whole table and are referred to as column-level constraints or table-level constraints respectively.